wp-plugins/spam-hammer/readme.txt

 == Changelog ==

+= 4.0.2 =

+* CRITICAL fix for 4.0 bug that shows upgrade error to some sites.

 = 4.0.1 =

-* CRITICAL fix for 4.0 bug that prevents activation
+* CRITICAL fix for 4.0 bug that prevents activation.

 = 4.0 =